comarquet/DesignPattern/presentation/slides.md

 ---

-# Quelques ressources externes
+# Some external resources

-Les design patterns du GoF sont très répandus, donc il est facile de trouver des ressources en ligne pour s'en imprégner (en complément du cours).
+These design patterns are widespread, it is easy to fin online resources that describe and explain them in different ways.

-Quelques ressources en anglais :
+Below, a compilation of some of these resources :

-- Tutoriels Youtube par Derek Banas <https://www.youtube.com/playlist?list=PLF206E906175C7E07>
+- Youtube tutorials by Derek Banas <https://www.youtube.com/playlist?list=PLF206E906175C7E07>
-- Chaque pattern détaillé avec un example Java et son diagramme UML : <https://www.journaldev.com/31902/gangs-of-four-gof-design-patterns>
+- Every pattern detailed with a Java example and a UML diagram : <https://www.journaldev.com/31902/gangs-of-four-gof-design-patterns>
-- Une présentation plus générique des patterns, avec diagrammes UML génériques : <http://www.blackwasp.co.uk/gofpatterns.aspx>
+- A generic presentation of patterns with UML diagrams : <http://www.blackwasp.co.uk/gofpatterns.aspx>
-- Voir le PDF "GangOfFour_reference.pdf" dans le repo du cours, pour un récapitulatif synthétique
+- In the lecture git repository, you will a document "GangOfFour_reference.pdf"
-- Autre site avec les DP présentés différements, avec examples : <https://www.oodesign.com/proxy-pattern.html>
+- Another presentation of the patterns, with examples : <https://www.oodesign.com/proxy-pattern.html>

 ---

-# Commençons par un exemple concret
+# Let's begin with a concrete example

 We have a program that displays the names and phones of a list of people.
 We rely on an interface `PhoneListInterface` that defines a methode `Array<Phone> getPhoneList()`, the object `Phone` is one of our classes.